PraveenBandla/PraveenBandla/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning and Deep Learning Algorithms and implementation for predictive analytics
 - 💞️ I’m looking to collaborate on any project leveraging data science
-- 📫 How to reach me @prvnkumar756@gmail.com
+- 📫 Reach me: @prvnkumar756@gmail.com

 <!---
 PraveenBandla/PraveenBandla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.